Celiac Disease Specialist

 How is celiac disease treated?

 To prevent further damage to your digestive tract, treatment for your celiac disease centers on the complete omission of gluten from your diet.
 Your specialist at Capitol Gastro can help you get started on your gluten-free diet plan.
 Your specialist may also prescribe nutrition supplements if you’re experiencing nutrient deficiencies from digestive tract damage and malabsorption.

 Celiac disease is more common than once thought and may go undiagnosed due to the variations in symptom presentation.
-For an examination to determine the underlying cause of your abdominal discomfort, call Capitol Gastro today or request an appointment online.
+For an examination to determine the underlying cause of your abdominal discomfort, call Capitol Gastro today.